Is Your Gambling Out of Control?

 Other Treatments for Gambling Disorders

 Research shows that positive effects are realized using psychotherapy and behavioral treatments for gambling and co-occurring disorders.
 Cognitive-behavioral therapy (CBT) is a treatment approach that challenges the irrational thought processes that govern compulsive behavior.
 The individual learns to interrupt the addictive behavior and applies skills to change the behavior.
-Talk therapy, family therapy, and mindfulness meditation are other therapies and techniques sometimes incorporated along with other treatments and therapies.
+Individual therapy, family therapy, and mindfulness therapy are other therapies and techniques sometimes incorporated along with other treatments and therapies.

 How Can I Help a Loved One Recovering From a Gambling Disorder?